mariam-diab/Automated-Detection-of-Defects-on-Metal-Surfaces-using-Deep-Learning-Techniques-and-Vision-Transform/README.md

 This repository serves as a comprehensive record of all the steps taken to improve the accuracy of the system.
 ## The repository includees:
 - Classification between two defects only using Sigmoid activation
+- Classification between all defects using sigmoid activation
 - Using of pretrained models to detect a single defect only:
   - VGG19
   - Inception